 Variable weather in the Lakes, as you would expect, but I managed one or two decent walks providing some good photographic opportunities.

 The one that I will always remember was the walk from Hartsop to Hayeswater then via Satura Crag to Angle Tarn and the magnificent views down the Patterdale valley and to Brothers Water.
 I could not have asked for better weather and even managed a walk round Brothers Water as well.

 It should be no surprise that my favourite image was of either Satura Crag or Angle Tarn.
 I have decided to select Satura Crag if only for its name and that it is less well known than Angle Tarn.

-The highlight of the trip, if you could call it a highlight was the heavy rain during the week that ensured that my day trip to “Waterfall Country” in the Brecon Beacons was reasonably successful.
+Looking back on the trip, if you could call it a highlight it was the heavy rain during the week that ensured that my day trip to “Waterfall Country” in the Brecon Beacons was reasonably successful.
 I have never seen so many waterfalls in such a relatively small area.
 I had intended to visit probably the most visited and photographed of these falls Sgwd yr Eira (The Fall of Snow) but ran out of time after first completing a walk to Sgwd Gwladus (Lady Falls).
 It goes without saying that the image I have selected for this trip is of Sgwd Gwladus.